 November 7, USS Mesa Verde recently transited Suez Canal to rejoin the Bataan ARG in the U.S. 5th Fleet AoR.

-January 15, 2012 LPD 19 pulled into Naval Station Rota, Spain, for a routine port call.
+January 15, 2012 LPD 19 moored at Naval Station Rota, Spain, for a routine port call.

 January 23, The Mesa Verde departed Barcelona, Spain, after a three-day port visit.